panpf/sketch/docs/wiki/transformation.md

 * The same [Transformation] inputs different parameters and outputs different keys.

 > Note: For custom Transformation, do not perform recycle() on the input Bitmap of the transform
-> method or put it into a BitmapPool.
+> method.
 This will cause unpredictable errors.

 [Transformation]: ../../sketch-core/src/main/kotlin/com/github/panpf/sketch/transform/Transformation.kt